 International Relations Office at IIT Bombay along with signing new agreements also conducts research workshops with various institutes / organizations across the globe.
 The research workshops form the groundwork to strengthen the collaborations between two institutes / organizations.
 The main motive of these research workshops is to identify collaborators with common research areas and take ahead the collaboration with a joint research student so that it is more sustainable.
-The following are the joint research workshops conducted in last six months:
+The following are the joint research workshops conducted in recent past:

 IITB & NTU, Taiwan Workshop

 In collaboration with the National University of Singapore (NUS), we at the Indian Institute of Technology Bombay are organizing the first IITB – NUS joint research workshop (ENERGY 2014), with the idea of promoting and strengthening the collaborative research and joint PhD programme.
 The workshop, which will be the first of the proposed annual series, will be held at Victor Menezes Convention Centre (VMCC), IIT Bombay, India on February 24-25, 2014.
 The theme for the present edition is ‘Energy conversion and storage’ and will be consisting of invited lecturers from faculty members of NUS and IIT Bombay, as well as posters from research scholars (Masters and PhD students) of IIT Bombay.
 There will also be a dedicated time slot for interaction with the speakers from NUS.
 All faculty members and students of IIT Bombay are cordially invited to attend the workshop.

 The schedule for the 1st IITB-NUS joint research workshop is available here.

 - Prof. Lee Poh Seng